vondas-network/btc-axios/README.md

 </h3>

 ## Description
-Example of creating a HTTP GET request using JavaScript and an Axios Bitcoin Ordinal.
+A website that executes a HTTP GET request Axios hosted on the Bitcoin blockchain using the Ordinal protocol.

 ## References
 - [Twitter](https://twitter.com/the_garbage_man)